 Projected Profit & Loss Statement

 Use a projected (or pro forma) P&L statement to show investors how much money you expect to have made - or lost - by the end of your first year.
-This should be based off of your sales forecast, as well as your projected restaurant costs (both for opening the restaurant and for operating it throughout the year).
+This should be based on your sales forecast and your projected restaurant costs (both for opening the restaurant and operating it throughout the year).

-It's an unforgettable day for a restaurant owner when the business becomes profitable - and you can determine that point in time with a break even analysis.
-Calculating break even will project the threshold to reach in time and in sales to pay back investments and startup costs, thus reaching profitability.
+It's an unforgettable day for a restaurant owner when the business becomes profitable - and you can determine that point in time with a break-even analysis.
+Calculating break-even will project the threshold to reach in time and sales to pay back investments and startup costs, thus reaching profitability.

-You can then compare this number to your sales forecast to determine a timeline for break even point in days to let investors know what day they'll start seeing an ROI.
+You can then compare this number to your sales forecast to determine a timeline for the break-even point in days to let investors know what day they'll start seeing an ROI.

 The appendix and its contents are all optional, but this section could contain charts, plans, graphics, imagery, or any other material investors may find useful.